oasys-lnls-kit/OASYS1-LNLS-ShadowOui/examples/README.md

 # Examples of OASYS1-LNLS-ShadowOui Widgets
 In this folder you find a few examples of our widgets functionalities and limitations.
+Please remember to change the working directory and running preprocessors before running source/trace.

 ## Flux Widget